 Create full or partial dentures, repair bridges, fabricate crowns, veneers, orthodontic appliances and splints, collaborate with dentists and follow detailed written instructions.
 Many technicians become small business owners.
 No patient contact.

-Fitness Technology – Healthy Older Adult Fitness
+Exercise Science – Healthy Older Adult Fitness

 Designed for individuals who wish to develop careers in the field of aging, those already employed or active in gerontology or related fields who wish to enhance their career paths, and those seeking challenging and meaningful career changes in response to new opportunities created by an aging society.